Marked point processes intensity estimation using sparse group Lasso method applied to locations of lucrative and cooperative banks in mainland France: Methodologies

 At the level of the social economy, including cooperatives, works use the combination of cluster analysis with multiple factor analysis (MFA), e.g. in Italy \citep{picciotti2014social} or in France \citep{artis2020facteurs}.
 For cooperative banks, spatial distribution structures the activity and value chain of the cooperative, as well as its governance \citep{triboulet2013empreinte}.
 For example, \citet{triboulet2013empreinte} characterise the location patterns of agricultural cooperatives in France for 1995 and 2005 in order to better understand the determinants of their spatial organisation.
 They use the ESDA tools to construct a very detailed local typology of the specific location patterns of agricultural cooperatives, and then analyse the explanatory factors using multinomial logit modelling.
 Our analysis consists of two parts: \begin{itemize} \item[(a)] \textit{Non parametric spatial analysis of locations of bank branches (lucrative and cooperative banks)}.
-The objective is to investigate first the inhomogeneous nature over the French territory of locations of lucrative and cooperative banks and second an eventual dependence between locations of two lucrative banks, between two cooperative ones and between one of each.
+We have two objectives in this analysis which focuses on answering our first hypothesis.
+First, we investigate the spatial variation of bank locations over the French territory, individually for the locations of lucrative and cooperative banks.
+Second, we explore eventual dependence between locations of two lucrative banks, between two cooperative ones and between one of each.
 To achieve these tasks, we collected exact GPS locations of 2 lucrative banks (BNP, Société Générale) and 3 cooperative ones (Banque Populaire, Crédit Agricole, Crédit Mutuel) in mainland France, as of 01/01/2022.
 These five banks cover 92\% of bank clients in France (as of 2023).
 Locations have been obtained using GPS transformations of banks addresses collected using web scraping.
-This results in 3,448 lucrative banks and 11,244 cooperative ones. \item[(b)] \textit{Modelling of the intensity of each bank branch.} The objective is to propose a bivariate parametric modelling of the intensity function of lucrative and cooperative banks in terms of demographic, social and economic factors.
-We rely on a dataset collected by INSEE as of 01/01/2022 at the living area spatial resolution (in total 1681 living areas).
-This dataset, after transformations taking into account the compositional nature of some covariates \citep{aitchison1982statistical}, results in eleven spatial covariates: three of them, tagged as demographic covariates, describe the population by ages and their recent evolution, four covariates tagged as social covariates are related to the standard of living, rate of poverty, rate of activity.
-Finally, four covariates describe the economical tissue.
-We also collect the density population by living area.
-The objective of this study is to detect factors that positively or negatively influence the presence/absence of cooperative or lucrative banks. \end{itemize} To achieve this, we created the first database of geographical coordinates for five banking networks in France.
-While this is straightforward for lucrative banks, which have centralised management of their development across the country, this data does not exist in a consolidated form for cooperative banks, which manage their development on a regional basis, as autonomous banks.
-We then used data produced by the National Statistics Agency to document the differences between household and business customers, specify the types of businesses (e.g. SMEs and industry) and identify the sources of income and social inequality.
+This results in 3,448 lucrative banks and 11,244 cooperative ones.